| FRANKIE SUMATRA’S TOP 20 MODERN

 only you could have heard that great music, felt that excitement, tasted

-So goes the introductory blurb on the Ray Gelato Giants website.
+that electric atmosphere" So goes the introductory blurb on the Ray Gelato Giants website.
 It’s

 an enticing appetiser for the main course of the Giants’ swinging music